 Overview of insurance in Germany

 Germans tend to take insurance quite seriously.
 There are many different forms of insurance covering pretty much every risk you can think of.
 Consequently, it can be difficult for newcomers to the country to work out how much insurance they should take out.
 Many people end up either under-insured or over-insured.

-The key to buying insurance in Germany is to shop around.
+The key to buying German insurance is to shop around.
 In that case, you’ll find the solution that’s right for your particular situation.
 There are many different insurance companies to choose from, all offering different packages.

 The Federal Financial Supervisory Authority (BaFin) regulates the German insurance market.
 Most companies belong to the German Insurance Association (Die Deutschen Versicherer – GDV), which has around 460 members.
 Keep an eye on the media, insurance-related websites, as well as consumer guides.
 Check consumer comparison tools to make sure you are getting the best deal.

 Many insurance companies, including both German and international insurance firms, offer packages to expat residents tailored towards their specific needs.
-Expat-friendly insurance brokers such as Popsure offer expert advice to expats in Germany.
+Expat-friendly insurance brokers such as Feather offer expert advice to expats in Germany.
 They’ll help you find and manage your insurance packages in a language you understand.

 Visit our directory to find more insurance companies and insurance brokers in Germany.